ivbeg/newsworker/README.rst

 Features
 ========

 * Identifies news blocks on webpages using date patterns.
 More than 348 date patterns supported.
-Uses <https://github.com/ivbeg/qddate>
+Uses `qddate <https://github.com/ivbeg/qddate>`_
-* Extremely fast, uses pyparsing
+* Extremely fast, uses pyparsing to identify dates on webpages
 * Includes function to find feeds on html page and if no feed found, than extract news

 Limitations